argodev/argodev.github.io/_posts/2016-09-03-geofences-in-mongodb.md

 then evalute each new GPS point and indicate via an alert if the sensor crossed any of those lines.

-This is a very common problem in web apps, however we found some difficulty piecing together all of the steps in a coherent example.
+This is a common problem in web apps, however we encountered some difficulty piecing together all of the steps in a coherent example.
 As such, I've posted the following with the hope it will help others as well as serve as a reference for future work.